 The more data the better, right?
 Not exactly.
-While using third-party data tracking on your website can be useful and crucial to determining performance, having too many tracking tags (known as tracking pixels) can affect your website’s performance.
-There is a slew of services that use tracking pixels including Google Analytics, Google AdWords, DoubleClick, ChannelAdvisor, and more, but being calculated in how many and which ones you use is critical.
+While a responsive website design, paired with third-party data tracking can be both useful and crucial to determining performance, having too many tracking tags (known as tracking pixels) can affect your website’s performance.
+There is a slew of services that use tracking pixels including Google Analytics, Google Ads, Facebook, DoubleClick, ChannelAdvisor, and more, but being calculated in how many and which ones you use is critical for success.

 Every tracking pixel you have on your site calls to a third-party service, which can slow your website load time down.
 The more tracking pixels you have on your site, the slower it gets.
 Every second added to your website’s load time is detrimental to user experience.
 In fact, according to Google, each additional second it takes for your website to load can mean up to a 20% drop in conversions.

 In addition to slowing down your website, having too many tracking pixels collecting data can cause other issues.

 We already mentioned the risk for a drop-in conversions, but that translates to real dollars.
 For example, if you’re an e-commerce business that generates around $1 million in revenue each year, each second slower your site is, could lead to as much as $200,000 in lost revenue per year.
 Users want results fast and if your site cannot provide it quick enough, they will leave and go somewhere else that will give them the results they are looking for.
 Site speed may seem non-consequential, but in the long run it can be detrimental to the success of your business.